 - This is a soft, spreadable butter.
 If you’d like something harder, decrease the sunflower or safflower oil and increase the coconut oil.
 You can start with ¾ cup sunflower or safflower and 1 cup coconut oil, and adjust by the tablespoon until you get your preferred texture.
 Just make sure that the total of both oils always equals 1 ¾ cup.

 Easy peasy!
-In your blender (can be handheld too!) process the coconut oil, sunflower oil, plant milk, lecithin powder, and salt for a maximum of 60 seconds.
-Be careful with overdoing this step.
-Then transfer to a chilled container and enjoy!
-It couldn’t be easier, right?
+In your blender add the coconut oil, sunflower oil, plant milk, lecithin powder, and salt, and process for a maximum of 60 seconds.
+Be careful not to overdo this step.
+Blending for too long might make the oils separate and that’s something you want to avoid.
+Pour your creamy mixture into a chilled container and refrigerate.
+As soon as your blended butter is firm, it’s ready to spread!

 How Long Does it Keep For?

-2 to 4 weeks depending on how often you leave out and how much you let it melt.
+Your homemade vegan butter should last for 2 to 4 weeks depending on how often you leave out and how much you let it melt.
+Try to keep it in the fridge whenever you’re not using it, especially on hot days!

 Can You Freeze Homemade Vegan Butter?

 Absolutely!
-You could have vegan butter ready for a couple of months and you’d only need to thaw it in order to reuse. it would be a great idea to make a few batches so you use one batch at a time and always have homemade vegan buttery spread ready for you warm toast in the morning.
+You can have veritable vats of vegan butter ready for months ahead and you’ll only need to thaw them before use.
+A great idea is to create a few batches so you use one batch at a time and always have homemade vegan buttery spread ready for your tantalizing toast or oven-ready rolls in the morning.

 Why Should I Make Vegan Butter at Home?